exthari/README.md/README.md

 # Hey Guys .
 ## This is Hariharan aka Corrupted protocols

-- Student at Sastra deemed to be University
+- B.Tech @ Sastra deemed to be University
-- Second Year CSE
+- Research @ Universitat Autònoma de Barcelona

 ## About Me

 - An aspiring ethical hacker and a CTF player 👤
 - Currently developing my skills in Malware analysis , Reverse engineering , PWN 💻
-- Currrently a script kiddie maybe ? 👀
 - I also Love to script exploits with C++ and Python for various vulnerability 📜

 ## What will you find in my Repo